 He had gone, too, and would not be coming back.
 In her imagination, she could see him standing on an increasingly distant shore, waving and calling to her.
-But she had already gone far enough that she could no longer hear the words, and his voice was becoming no more than a slight murmur, like a sound that she believed the sea might make at night.
+But she had already gone far enough that she could no longer hear the words, and his voice was becoming no more than a slight murmur, There was a prolonged silence, and it hung heavily over like a sound that she believed the sea might make at night.